Chas McCormick Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.43).

-- The Tigers' 4.47 team ERA ranks 19th among all league pitching staffs.
+- Rodriguez (9-6) is trying for his 10th victory when he takes the mound for the Tigers in his 20th start of the season.
+He's put together a 3.03 ERA in 113 2/3 innings pitched, with 115 strikeouts.

-- The right-hander's most recent time out came on Saturday against the Cleveland Guardians, when he went six innings, surrendering one earned run while allowing five hits.
+- His most recent time out was on Sunday against the Cleveland Guardians, when the left-hander threw 6 2/3 innings, surrendering one earned run while allowing four hits.

-- In 12 games this season, the 25-year-old has a 4.18 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .231 to opposing hitters.
+- The 30-year-old has put up a 3.03 ERA and 9.2 strikeouts per nine innings in 19 games this season, while allowing a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.